Hunting Knives

 Buck Woodsman.
 Illustration courtesy of Buck Knives.

-Lock blade folding hunting knives are convenient to carry and have become very popular.
-I've used them for 40 years.
+Lock blade, folding hunting knives are convenient to carry and have become very popular.
+I've used them for over 40 years.
 The original is the Buck Folding Hunter (Model 110), probably the most copied folding knife in the world.
 Its 3.75" hollow-ground blade is well shaped for field dressing deer.
-Gerber, Case, Western, Spyderco and many others also offer folding hunting knives.
+Gerber, Case, Kershaw, Spyderco and many others offer folding hunting knives.
 Custom bladesmiths like Wayne Goddard and Michael Vagnino build supremely elegant and efficient folding hunters for the carriage trade.

 Buck Folding Hunter

 Another folding hunter of note is the Spyderco Wayne Goddard limited edition model.
 This knife was designed for Spyderco by Wayne Goddard.
-It is 5-1/8" long when closed and the blade measures 3-5/8".
+It is 5-1/8" long when closed and the hollow-ground blade measures 3-5/8".
 It is about the size of the Buck Folding Hunter, but much lighter.
 It weighs only 3.3 ounces.
 Like many Spyderco models, this knife comes with a CLIPIT that allows it to be carried clipped inside the waistband as well as inside a pocket.
 The CLIPIT keeps the knife flat along the inside of the pocket for comfortable carry despite its relatively large size and eliminates the need for a belt sheath.
-I recently purchased a Spyderco Wayne Goddard knife from Wayne Goddard himself, and I will be carrying it in the field this year.

 Spyderco Wayne Goddard Folder